 Not at all!
 They fell nothing like a pad and they look and fell just like underwear but are amazing and super absorbing!
 Where was this for the early days of my cycle?!

-If this sounds like something you are interested in trying my readers get $10 off their first order with my code “JESSWITHLESS10” no need to save the code since your discount will automatically be applied when you click over to my bio page on THINX website which can be found here!
+If this sounds like something you are interested in trying my readers get $10 off their first order with my link shethinx.com/jesswithless no need for a code since your discount will automatically be applied when you click over to my bio page!

 For washing simply rinse them out in the sink after use and let them air dry overnight before tossing them in your laundry.
 I was them on cold with my darks and NEVER EVER put them in the dryer!
 This will ruin their absorbing fabric and will no longer work.
 I wear mine the same about of time as I do my Diva cup, I will was the first two days worth and wear those again at the end of my cycle after they have dried.

 Note: If you plan on only using THINX for your cycle you will need to get a larger amount of underwear since you will need to change them more frequently.
 They also have a ton of recourses on their website that can help you confidently make the switch!

 THINX can range in prince starting at $24 for their thong and go up to $39 for their “heavier flow” pairs.
 I would suggest trying out 3 pairs at first so this would be an initial investment of about $100.
 With regular wear and when you take care of them, each pair will last about two years.
 I honestly don’t remember the cost of tampons so I had to look it up and you will end up saving a good amount of money over this time.
 The huge selling point for me personally was being able to reduce the amount of single use items I’m using and throwing away.

 Interested in finding more ways to save money by going zero waste?
 Check out my post 10 zero waste habits that save you money